gudatr/libpq-node-perf/README.md

 ```javascript
 let items: Item[] = await pool.query("get-player-items", "SELECT * FROM items WHERE player_id=$1", [player_id]);
 ```
-Note: You do not have to supply a parameter, an empty [] array will do then
+Note: You do not have to supply a parameter

 ### Simple String Query, no preparation